bobbykabob/trading-polymarket/README.md

 # Trading Markets Dashboard

-A simple Streamlit dashboard displaying the **top 5 prediction markets by volume** from Polymarket and Kalshi.
+A Streamlit dashboard displaying **top prediction markets by volume** from Polymarket and Kalshi, focusing on **actively tradeable markets only**.

 ## 🚀 Quick Start